mokagio/mokacoding/_posts/2014-01-06-automating-ios-enterprise-deployment.md

 shenzhen's `distribute` command lets us distribute our freshly built `.ipa` through 4 different channels, [HockeyApp](http://hockeyapp.net/features/), [TestFlight](http://testflightapp.com/), upload to S3, or simple FTP.

-Take a look at the [README](https://github.com/mokagio/shenzhen/#building--distribution) for the details of the single channels, or just type `ipa distribure:XXX --help` to find out about the parameter.
+Take a look at the [README](https://github.com/mokagio/shenzhen/#building--distribution) for the details of the single channels, or just type `ipa distribute:XXX --help` to find out about the parameter.

 It's super simple!